Created by Titas Mallick

 Procedure:

-Observation: The lime water in test tube B turns milky much faster than in test tube A.
+Observation: The lime water in test tube B (exhaled air) turns milky almost immediately, whereas the lime water in test tube A (atmospheric air) remains clear or takes much longer to show any turbidity.

-Conclusion: Exhaled air contains a higher percentage of carbon dioxide compared to the air we inhale.
+Conclusion: Exhaled air contains a significantly higher concentration of carbon dioxide than the surrounding atmospheric air, confirming it as a byproduct of respiration.

 Aim: To explore different structures used for gas exchange in various habitats.